omglazrgunpewpew/autocert/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with the Enhanced Certificate Management System.
+This guide helps you diagnose and resolve common issues with AutoCert.

-## 🚨 Common Issues and Solutions
+## 🚨 Common Issues

 ### 1. PowerShell Execution Policy Error